luiarthur/notes/bayes/summary/notes.md

 The Type I and Type II errors ($\alpha$ and $\beta$ respectively) are reported.
 They are respectively the probabilities of falsely rejecting the null hypothesis and falsely accepting the null hypothesis.
 This is different from the Fisherian philosophy because Neyman and Pearson *insisted* that a null hypothesis cannot be tested alone, by needs to be accompanied by an alternative.
+Neyman, however, rejected the Fisherian philosophy because it violated the Frequentist principle.

 Jeffreys uses Bayes factors (or likelihood ratio) for hypothesis testing.
 The bayes factor is computed as the ratio of the likelihoods under the null and alternative.
 That is